East Side Retail Update

 Qualifying households must have an income at or below 120 percent of the area median ($84,360 for a family of four).
 25 percent of the loan amount will be forgiven if the owner stays in the home for 10 years.
 Information and applications are available at milwaukee.gov/STRONGloan.

-For the convenience of the city’s night parking permit customers, there will be no requirement to display a physical permit starting in 2014.
-When residents buy a night parking permit after December 20, 2013, they will complete the same application, accurately listing the applicable license plate number.
+For the convenience of the city’s night parking permit customers, there is no longer a requirement to display a physical permit.
+When residents buy a night parking permit, they will complete the same application, accurately listing the applicable license plate number.
 Residents will receive a confirmation number to prove purchase of the permit, but will not receive a physical permit to place on the vehicle’s window.

 The license plate number will be used by parking enforcement to determine whether the owner has purchased a valid permit.
 All customer service problems arising from misplaced or stolen permits will be eliminated.
 Failure to purchase a permit will still be subject to a $20 citation.